minvws/nl-kat-coordination/docs/source/user-manual/basic-concepts/objects-and-recursion.rst

 Properties
 ----------
 Objects can be viewed via the 'Objects' page in OpenKAT's main menu.
-Here are the already created objects with the type and safeguard level for each object.
+Here, all objects including their type and scan level are shown.
-Objects can be added, scanned, filtered and there is an export option.
+Objects can be added, scanned, filtered and exported.

 New objects can be created via the 'add' option.
 This can be done individually or per CSV.
-The specification of the CSV is included on the page where it can be provided.
+The specification of the CSV is included on the upload page.

 Recursion